The AI-Ready Non-Profit Back Office · Part 01

 TERN: Building the Non-Profit Back-Office Infrastructure the Sector Never Had

-Twenty years of working inside non-profits left me watching extraordinarily capable organizations spend their best operational energy fighting infrastructure that was never designed for them.
+Twenty years of working inside non-profits left me watching extraordinarily capable organisations spend their best operational energy fighting infrastructure that was never designed for them.
 TERN is our answer to that — a non-profit back-office integration framework built from lived experience.
 Here's what we're building, why it doesn't exist yet, and how you can help shape it.

-I've spent twenty years watching extraordinarily capable organizations — mission-driven, well-led, deeply committed to their work — spend their best operational energy wrestling with infrastructure that was never designed for them.
+I've spent twenty years watching extraordinarily capable organisations — mission-driven, well-led, deeply committed to their work — spend their best operational energy wrestling with infrastructure that was never designed for them.
 Donation data that reconciles differently on every side of the ledger.
 Restricted funds governed by spreadsheets and good intentions.
 Grant reports rebuilt from scratch each cycle because the data lives in five different places.
 Budgets that exist as email attachments until the annual process starts, at which point they become email attachments again.

 What TERN Is — and What It Isn't